- CLUB PRO

 - VISITORS / SOCS

-Short Outline on the History of Galway Golf Club
+Short Outline of the History of Galway Golf Club

-Galway's most famous golfing ambassadors are multiple Ryder Cup players, Christy O'Connor Snr. and Christy O'Connor Jnr.
-Both of whom learned their golf around these parts.
+Galway's most famous golfing ambassadors and indeed Ryder Cup players, the late Christy O'Connor Snr. and Christy O'Connor Jnr. both learned their golf around these parts.

 In recent years it has undergone extensive re-design of a number of the greens to keep pace with technology, but it still has the charm and challenge of a course which has an abundance of trees, and particularly handsome gorse which sports a yellow bloom for months of the year.
 However, you won't want to see too much of that!